mattedgar97/f3rg13/README.md

 This website showcases F3RG13's work as a DJ specializing in UKG, Speed Garage, Bassline, and Funky House.
 The site features:

-- **Audio-reactive visualizer** — Rainbow frequency bars that animate behind the title when the background video is unmuted
+- **Audio-reactive visualizer** — Frequency bars that animate behind the title when the background video is unmuted
 - **Live Instagram feed** — Automatically fetches and displays recent posts from [@f3rg13.uk](https://www.instagram.com/f3rg13.uk/)
 - **Background video** — Looping video with mute/unmute control
-- **Neon design system** — High-contrast lime green (#C7D900) on dark backgrounds with scanline and grain texture effects
+- **Neon design system** — High-contrast styling with scanline and grain texture effects
 - **Responsive layout** — Optimized for mobile, tablet, and desktop viewing

 ## Local Development